 Slimming with Fiber: The Delicious Path to a Leaner You!

-A lifestyle low in fiber is often low in alkaline foods like fruits and vegetables, which help neutralize acidity.
+Diets low in fruits and vegetables are often lower in fiber and associated micronutrients.
 Foods such as meat and processed items are high in sulfur and produce acids that increase body acidity.

 Check out my recipe for a great low calorie and high fiber breakfast or snack!

-Book a consultation today at Tucson Wellness MD to kick-start your fiber-powered wellness journey
+Schedule a consultation at Tucson Wellness MD to discuss your nutrition goals and overall wellness plan.

-Fiber’s not just good for your digestion—it’s the life of the wellness party, keeping you feeling great!
-Routine lab work can provide insights into your systemic inflammatory markers and set you on the path to a healthier you.
+Fiber’s not just good for your digestion, it’s the life of the wellness party, keeping you feeling great!
+Routine lab work can provide insights into certain health markers and help guide individualized care decisions.